 This subsection provides the storm control or storm filter features of the managed switch.
 Storm control prevents traffic on a LAN from being disrupted by ingress traffic of broadcast, multicast, and destination lookup failure (DLF) on a port.
-Figure 2.55 depicts the Strom Control webpage.
+Figure 2.66 depicts the Strom Control webpage.
 The users can impose the same limiting parameters on all ports at the same time by clicking on the box in front of the all line and set the storm control data rate under each limiting columns (DLF, Multicast, Broadcast).
 The storm control limiting can also be independently control on each port.
 Note that the limiting value of 0 means that the storm control is disable and the value must be in multiples of 64kbps.
 Additional ingress storm traffic will be dropped after the limit has reached.

-Figure 2.55 Storm Control Webpage
+Figure 2.66 Storm Control Webpage

-Table 2.15 summarizes the descriptions of storm control.
-Table 2.16 summarizes the descriptions of limiting parameters for storm control.
+Table 2.14 summarizes the descriptions of storm control.
+Table 2.15 summarizes the descriptions of limiting parameters for storm control.

-Table 2.15 Descriptions of Storm Control
+Table 2.14 Descriptions of Storm Control

 Label Description Factory Default All Enable or Disable the storm control or filter on all ports at the same time.
-The limiting data rate for each type of storm packets (DLF , Multicast , and Broadcast) can be controlled by changing the number under each column.
+The limiting data rate for each type of storm packets ( DLF , Multicast , and Broadcast ) can be controlled by changing the number under each column.
 Note that the value must be in multiples of 64kbps.
-Uncheck and Disable Port1 - Port8 Set the limiting data rate of storm packets that can be controlled for each Port, which are DLF , Multicast , and Broadcast .
-Note that the value must be in multiples of 64kbps.
-See notes below for the detailed description and comparison.
-Disable
+Uncheck and Disable Port1 - Port8 Set the limiting data rate of storm packets that can be controlled for each Port, which are DLF, Multicast, and Broadcast.
+Note that the value must be in multiples of Disable